-The solution?
-You might be interested to disable Page Prediction on Google Chrome PC and Android.
+Because of that reason, you might be interested to disable Page Prediction on Google Chrome.

-- Open the Google Chrome, click the three-vertical dots, and select Settings
+- Open the Google Chrome, click the three-vertical dots icon, and select Settings

 - Scroll down the page, click Advanced